Apply!

 • Your residence must be in Alaska.

-• Combined household income cannot exceed 80% of your community’s median area income (see Juneau table below)
+• Combined household income cannot exceed 80% of your community’s area median income (see tables below)

 • You must provide all required applicable application documentation and required information